Why is filing bankruptcy so much work?

 There’s even a theory out there that a creditor goal in the new law was to extend the time necessary to prepare a bankruptcy case for a couple of months more. while folks kept making minimum payments.
 Minimum payments mean maximizing profits.

-So bankruptcy is hard work because Congress wants it to be hard, so maybe you won’t file.
+So bankruptcy is hard work because the 2005 Congress wants it to be hard, so maybe you won’t file.
+And their money backers will make a bit more money.

 One of my clients just complained that to prepare his bankruptcy papers, my paralegal asked him for the same information I had asked him when we first met.